ABA Data Collection Methods: Types, Examples, and Best Practices

 Rate measures how often a behavior occurs per unit of time, such as per minute or per hour.
 It is especially helpful when observation sessions are not always the same length.

 For example, a clinician may calculate how many verbal requests a client makes per hour across several sessions.
-Rates give a clearer picture than raw counts when comparing data across different time periods.
-This makes it one of the more practical data collection methods in ABA.
+Rate recording gives a clearer comparison between sessions and is considered one of the more practical data collection methods ABA providers use regularly.

 Interval Recording